-- 4.13.3 During peak times, and particularly in holiday periods, congestion at Cockwood and Starcross can spread back to Kenton.
+4.13.3 During peak times, and particularly in holiday periods, congestion at Cockwood and Starcross can spread back to Kenton.
 A number of major housing developments are in progress in the Dawlish area, which will increase traffic on the A379, much of which has to pass through Kenton to access Exeter.
 The relatively new supermarket on the north side of Dawlish has also had an impact on traffic through the village, particularly by HGVs.
-The 2011 Census shows that 91% of Kenton households own a vehicle and that 52% have at least two vehicles. - 4.13.4 There is a free car park in the centre of the village providing space for 33 vehicles (including one disabled bay).
-Otherwise, and particularly in the conservation area in the village centre, parking is mostly on street.
+The 2011 Census shows that 91% of Kenton households own a vehicle and that 52% have at least two vehicles.
+The potential for a Kenton and Starcross bypass has been raised over recent years to address increasing traffic volumes and bottlenecks caused by the historic fabric within the village.

+- 4.13.4 There is a free car park in the centre of the village providing space for 33 vehicles (including one disabled bay).
+Otherwise, and particularly in the Conservation Area in the village centre, parking is mostly on-street.
 On-street parking is available throughout most of the village but there are occasional issues with inconsiderate parking and the area gets very congested at school start and finish times. - 4.13.5 There are also private car parks for the use of customers of Powderham Castle (and its retail outlets), Chi restaurant and Victory Hall.

-4.14 Public Transport
+4.14 PUBLIC TRANSPORT

-- 4.14.1 Bus Services: The Parish is served by Stagecoach service No.2 which runs from Exeter to Newton Abbot via Countess Wear, Exminster, Kenton, Starcross, Dawlish and Teignmouth.
-This service runs every 30 minutes during the day with an hourly service after 7pm.On weekdays; Service 2B provides two early morning journeys to Exeter via the Marsh Barton Trading Estate.
+4.14.1 Bus Services: The Parish is served by Stagecoach service No.2 which runs from Exeter to Newton Abbot via Countess Wear, Exminster, Kenton, Starcross, Dawlish and Teignmouth.
+This service runs every 30 minutes during the day with an hourly service after 7pm .
+On weekdays Service 2B provides two early morning journeys to Exeter via the Marsh Barton Trading Estate.
 There are two early evening services for the return journey.
-On Sundays and Public Holidays there is an hourly service on this route throughout the day. - 4.14.2 Rail Services: The nearest railway station to the Parish is at Starcross, approximately 2 miles to the south.
-Although situated on the main Paddington to Penzance line, the station is mostly only served by a local service between Paignton and Exeter/Exmouth.